 By 1202, the place name was listed as Liddigate.
 Literally the place name means "place at the swing-gate," from the Old English "hlid-geat."
 Lydiate Ash is a small hamlet in Worcestershire.

 Another branch of the family was found at Lidgate a parish, in the union of Newmarket, hundred of Risbridge in Suffolk.
 It is difficult to determine which of the parishes came first, but "near the church is a spacious and lofty mount with some remains of extensive intrenchments, probably the site of a strong castle.

 Lydgate, the poet, was born at this place, from which he took his name."
 John Lydgate of Bury (c.
 1370-1451) was a monk and prolific poet who wrote over 145,000 lines.
 By example, his work Troy Book was over 30,000 lines based on a translation of the 13th century Latin writer Guido delle Colonne.
 He was an admirer of Geoffrey Chaucer and a close friend of his son, Thomas.

-Important Dates for the Lydiatt family
+Early History of the Lydiatt family

 This web page shows only a small excerpt of our Lydiatt research.
 Another 132 words (9 lines of text) covering the years 1510, 1600, 1173 and 1439 are included under the topic Early Lydiatt History in all our PDF Extended History products and printed products wherever possible.